rossbruniges/accessibility-bootcamp/outline.md

 * web accessibility !== a tick box exercise
 * user sessions with real users
 * audits from accessibility experts

-### How can I make the web accessible?

-* use simple and native HTML where-ever possible
-* stick to existing behaviour and usage standards
-  * links all being the same colour
-  * form elements acting like form elements
-  * browser functionality
-* wai-aria
-  * but remember the first rule of aria is see if you can't just use HTML
-* CSS
-  * :focus styles
-  * accesible hiding techniques
-* focusing on content (CSS and JS)

 ## Who accessibility?